"The rebellious teenage daughter Susan gets a delicate touch of coquettish vibrato from soprano Judith Weusten. Remember

 In addition to the traditional repertoire, Judith has an affinity for modern vocal music.
 She has worked personally with many living composers on song and concert repertoire and performed the lead role in the Australian premiere of Douglas Knehans' opera, Backwards from Winter.
-In January 2020, she recorded his most recent piece, Cloud Ossuary, which will be released on CD in 2022.
+In January 2020, she recorded his most recent piece, Cloud Ossuary, which has been released on CD in 2022.

 Follow this link for Judith's performed repertoire.